zaidanrafi/VueChart-Firebase/README.md

-Create a Chart on Vue.js 3 using Vue-Chartkick with Realtime Rata from Firebase
+Create a Chart on Vue.js 3 using Vue-Chartkick with Realtime Data from Firebase
 ==========

 Vue-Chartkick Quick Start